Photography Exhibiting, Collecting and Curating in Australia

 “Working Papers On Photography” (WOPOP) Australian Photography Conference is held at Prahran College of Advanced Education in Melbourne, 19–21 September 1980.
 This conference was organised by Euan McGillivray, the Curator of Photography at the Science Museum of Victoria, and Matthew Nickson, from the Photography Department at RMIT.
 The conference was concerned with photographic conservation and preservation; photography as communication; photographic publishing in Australia; photographic history; photographic criticism; and the funding of photography in Australia.
 Overseas visitors included Allan Sekula.

-Ian North is appointed as Foundation Curator of Photography at the Australian National Gallery where he stays until 1984.
-He was previously Director of the Manawatu Art Gallery, Aotearoa/New Zealand (1969–71), before immigrating to Australia to become Curator of Paintings at the Art Gallery of South Australia (1971–80).
+Ian North is appointed as Foundation Curator of Photography at the Australian National Gallery where he stays until 1984 and appoints an influential team of assistant curators.
+North was previously Director of the Manawatu Art Gallery, Aotearoa/New Zealand (1969–71), before immigrating to Australia to become Curator of Paintings at the Art Gallery of South Australia (1971–80).

 Robert Deane, Assistant Director at the Australian National Gallery, pays $150,000 for the Ansel Adams Museum Set of seventy-five photographs, purchased from Weston Gallery with Ministerial approval.